Constable Selection System (CSS) Frequently Asked Questions

 6. What does it mean to me that there is no pass/fail component? |

-As the assessments are not pass/fail, all applicants will receive the certificate.
+As the assessments are no pass/fail, all applicants will receive the certificate.
 The assessment measures how well you did in comparison to other applicants in the pool.
 Recruitment officers do not solely base their hiring on the results of the assessments.
 They will also be reviewing your fitness logs and journal, volunteer hours, education, previous work experience, and how well you perform in the interview.
 While you may feel you do poorly in one aspect, you can still boost your standing in others by showcasing your strengths in other departments.
 Each service has differing requirements based on what they are looking for to best serve the needs of their community.
 It is in your best interest to go above and beyond where possible to stand out as a competitive candidate. |

 7. What are the educational requirements? |

-An OACP Certificate can be obtained at any point and does not require any pre-requisites.
-However, those pre-requisites are required to apply to a police officer position.
-For 2021, all applicants who have a high-school diploma or equivalency (GED/other) can apply to a police constable position.
-As of January 1st, 2022, the Ministry of the Solicitor General has implemented change requiring all applicants to possess a college diploma or degree to be eligible to apply for a police constable position.
-You must have undergone at least four full-time semesters in class for your credentials to be considered eligible. |
+An OACP Certificate can be obtained at any point and does not require any prerequisites.
+However, those prerequisites are required to apply for a police officer position.
+For 2021, all applicants who have a high-school diploma or equivalency (GED/other) can apply for a police constable position.
+As of January 1st, 2022, the Ministry of the Solicitor General has implemented a change requiring all applicants to possess a college diploma or degree to be eligible to apply for a police constable position.
+You must have undergone at least four full-time semesters in class for your credentials to be considered eligible |

 8. How do I fill out the fitness log? |